 - amendments to easements and encumbrances entered in the first part and their deletions.

-The second part is used to register information on:
+The second part is used to register information on

-- the owner of the real estate,
+- the owner of the immovable property,

 - notifications securing claims to property rights and records of these rights,